Skip to content

 Enter the read-out interval.

-3.3.3 Deleting and updating Data Sources
+3.3.3 Deleting and Updating Data Sources

-Go to “Site Settings” -> Data Sources.
-On the right, click the Edit Data source or Delete Data Source icon.
+Click the Edit Data Source or Delete Data Source icon.

-3.3.4 Deleting and updating components
+3.3.4 Deleting and Updating Components

 3.3.5 Share a Site with a Sub-Entity